 Status: Single.

-A tranquil morning light bled through the floor-to-ceiling glass windows of the luxury hotel suite.
-Fifty-four stories below, the city breathed with life; ants in the shape of people scurried across the pavement, greeting the newborn day with smiles.
-But Kenzii, perched high above in his glass cage, was a world away from them.
+A calm morning light bled through the tall glass windows of the luxury hotel suite.
+Fifty-four stories below, the city breathed with life; people looked like tiny ants walking across the streets, greeting the newborn day with smiles.
+But Kenzii, sitting high above in his glass cage, was a world away from them.

 Kenzii stared into the horizon with hollow, lightless eyes.
 He was exhausted—not the kind of tired sleep could fix, but a soul-deep weariness.
 His mind was a battlefield of problems he knew how to solve but lacked the permission to change.

-When did it all go wrong?
+When did it all start to go wrong?
 He couldn't even remember the version of himself that didn't have blood under his fingernails.
 He only knew one thing for certain: his bloodline was a curse.
-His ancestors had signed a check, and now, he was the currency.
+His ancestors had signed a check, and now, he was the payment.

 The vibration of his phone cut through the silence.
-He didn't need to check the screen; the unregistered number called every three days at the exact same time.
+He didn't need to check the screen; the unregistered number called every time.
 He picked it up, his gaze never leaving the horizon.

 "Hm?" he muttered, his voice a dry rasp.